Impedyme DFIG Turbine pylon

 Simulation Benefits

-• Analyze wind turbine dynamics and energy efficiency.
+• Analyze turbine dynamics and overall energy efficiency

-• Optimize control strategies for maximum power extraction.
+• Optimize control strategies for maximum power capture

 Evaluate grid integration and fault response techniques.